 Vaccines may be harmful to an unborn baby and generally should not be given to a pregnant woman.
 However, not vaccinating the mother could be more harmful to the baby if the mother becomes infected with a disease that this vaccine could prevent.
 Your doctor will decide whether you should receive this vaccine, especially if you have a high risk of infection with yellow fever.

-How is yellow fever vaccine given?
+How is YF-Vax given?

-This vaccine is injected into a muscle.
-You will receive this injection in a doctor's office or clinic setting.
+This vaccine is given under the skin.
+You will receive this injection in a doctor's office or other clinic setting.